• Overview

 RatioPlot(obj, features = c("chr15:43801711-43804427/+/SERF2"), assay = 'exon', bind.assay = 'RNA', bind.name = "gene_name", order = TRUE, pt.size=1)

-In the feature plot and ratio plot above, the exon appears to lack a strong expression pattern across cell groups, whereas the gene SERF2 seems to be highly expressed in many groups, except for groups 0, 5 and 9.
+In the feature plot and ratio plot above, the exon appears to lack a strong expression pattern across cell groups, whereas the gene SERF2 seems to be highly expressed in many groups, but with few exception.
 This inconsistent expression pattern between the exon and its corresponding gene may suggest differential exon usage.
 To explore the coverage details of both the exon and the gene body, we will generate a track plot next.

 TrackPlot(bamfile = "Parent_SC3v3_Human_Glioblastoma_possorted_genome_bam.bam", gtf = gtf, gene = "SERF2", cell.group = Idents(obj), highlights = c(43801711,43804427) )